Author, Andrew Gibson

 By way of example; on a $150,000 transfer of CAD to GBP, just a 3% adverse move in the rate would cost you an extra C$4,500.

-If you are unaccustomed to dealing with foreign exchange and currency markets, you may not be aware of current trends or potential risks in the CAP/GBP rate.
+If you are unaccustomed to currency markets, you may not be confident in tracking the CAD/GBP rate.

-By working within the timeframe available, you could discuss market limits or target levels to aim for.
+By working within your timeframe, you could discuss target levels to aim for.

 In my view, that’s a lot better than just leaving things to chance.

 Key Currency is a leading money transfer specialist.